 (b) relates to a person who has made an application, or been issued with a notice, under this Act.

-38. CEO may disclose to certain bodies information about issue of negative notices and interim negative notices
+38. Disclosure of information by CEO to certain bodies

 (1) In this section —

 Department means the department of the Public Service principally assisting the Minister in the administration of the Child Care Services Act 2007;